If your drone footage looks harsh, jittery, or blown out every time you fly in bright light, ND

 think about them is sunglasses for your drone’s camera: you’re not trying to change how the

-world looks, you’re just cutting light so your camera can behave properly.abjacademy+2
+world looks, you’re just cutting light so your camera can behave properly.

 Without ND filters, here’s what usually happens on a bright day:

-• The drone’s auto-exposure cranks shutter speed extremely high to avoid
+- The drone’s auto-exposure cranks the shutter speed extremely high to avoid

-• Avoid constant exposure to flickering when clouds pass in front of the sun.dronesloop+1
+- Avoid flicker when clouds pass in front of the sun

-For beginner pilots, ND filters are usually the first “pro-level” accessory that directly changes
+- For beginner pilots, ND filters are often the first accessory that directly improves the look of footage.

 The “Double Your Frame Rate” Rule (Without the Jargon)